uadmin/uadmin/docs/document_system/tutorial/part10.rst

 |

 Set the Dashboard Menu value to Documents so the Developer user group can access into it.
-Let's give an access level to Read and Write Permissions for that user group.
+Let's give an access level to Read and Add Permissions for that user group.

 .. image:: assets/grouppermissionrecord.png
    :align: center